Fantasy sport: State laws related to fantasy gaming

-As of January 2022, online fantasy sports are legal in 49 of the 50 US states.
+As of July 2025, online fantasy sports are legal in 49 of the 50 US states.
 The only state with a ban on online fantasy sports that is codified in statute is Montana.
-As of January 2022, daily fantasy sports are legal in 45 US states, with 23 of those states explicitly passing legislation legalizing the practice.
+As of July 2025, daily fantasy sports sites operate in 45 US states.

 Legal cases related to use of player statistics

 There have been other legal cases involving fantasy sports and the use of professional athletes' statistics for purposes of scoring.

 STATS, Inc. vs. NBA

 In 1996, STATS, Inc., a major statistical provider to fantasy sports companies, won a court case, along with Motorola, on appeal against the NBA in which the NBA was trying to stop STATS from distributing in game score information via a special wireless device created by Motorola.
 The victory played a large part in defending other cases where sports leagues have tried to suppress live in-game information from their events being distributed by other outlets.
 The victory also accelerated the demand for real-time statistics amid the growth of the fantasy sports industry.